page top

 April 25 – June 28, 2026

 The painter Imamura Shiko (1880–1916) was active from the late Meiji era (1868–1912) through the early Taisho era (1912–1926).
-This is the first large-scale retrospective of his work in more than 40 years, and the first ever to be held at a public art museum.
-Imamura studied traditional Yamato-e, a Japanese painting style established during the Heian era (794–1185) and practiced continuously since, and at a young age demonstrated exceptional skill in history painting.
+This is the first large-scale retrospective of his work in 42 years, and the first ever to be held at a public art museum.
+Shiko studied traditional Yamato-e, a Japanese painting style established during the Heian era (794–1185) and practiced continuously since, and at a young age demonstrated exceptional skill in history painting.
 He later set his sights on innovation in Nihonga (modern Japanese-style painting).
 Drawing inspiration from 17th-century Rimpa painters, particularly Tawaraya Sotatsu’s free and fluid style, he also incorporated elements from Nanga (a style of Japanese landscape painting established in the mid-18th century and influenced by works from China’s Jiangnan region) and Western Impressionism, developing a distinctive approach to landscape painting.
 His deliberate and determined brushwork, bold compositions, and vivid colors are exemplified in works such as “Scenes from the Tropics” and “Eight Views of Omi Province” (National Important Cultural Properties).
-This exhibition follows Imamura’s dynamic creative path over the course of his brief 35 years, presenting approximately 150 works.
+This exhibition follows Imamura’s dynamic creative path over the course of his brief 35 years, presenting approximately 180 works.

-Imamura Shiko, “Bird Repelling Bell” (detail), 1911, pair of six-panel folding screens, 170.2×364.4 cm (each screen), Reiyukai Myoichi Collection
+Imamura Shiko, “Gokarei (Bird Repelling Bell)” (detail), 1911, Color on silk, pair of six-panel folding screens, 170.2×364.4 cm (each screen), Reiyukai Myoichi Collection

 Marie Antoinette Style